abhisekmohantychinua/snippetsaver/README.md

 Relying upon circular references is discouraged and they are prohibited by default.
 Update your application to remove the dependency cycle between beans.
 As a last resort, it may be possible to break the cycle automatically by setting spring.main.allow-circular-references to true.
   ```

-  2. And for every time accessing any end point through the gateway, It calls the filter and filter calls the auth-service which is not a good approach to do.And It also makes the response slower.
+  2. And for every time accessing any end point through the gateway, It calls the filter and filter calls the auth-service which is not a good approach to do, And It also makes the response slower.

   > So feel free to contribute to this security implementation.
 I am going to host this website, So if your approach is good, I will feature you on my LinkedIn.

+#### New Security implementation

+* In the previous security implementation, there was a cyclic loop.
+But In this implementation, all the authentication and authorization stuffs are handled by auth-service, which is independent of all other services.Any request that passes through the api gateway must have to pass through a filter, and this filter calls the auth service every time for validation.
+Some selected routes which should be accessible by all like `/register`,`/token`, `/validate` and `/eureaka` are public, i.e., they don't secure with filter.
+Check out the codes for better understanding about security implementation.